fmamud/cbible/README.md

 ## How to Install

-You can install or just build
+You can install or just build:

 ```shell
 make install
 bible john 3:16
 ```

+Output:

 ```json
 {